luisremis/visual_storm/README.md

 Basic info about organization:
 -----------------------------

+Each dataset will have its own directory tree, with the following folders

 /src - source code files (*.cc, *.cpp)

 /include - header files (*.h, *.hpp)

-/test - Folder for tests
+/test (optional) - Folder for tests

-/tools - additional tools for handling data sets, downloaders, etc
+/tools (optional) - additional tools for handling data sets, downloaders, etc
-         /data folder will be created when using downloaders.
+         /data folder will be created when using downloaders, retieving data from uCluster

-/utils - file readers (such us .csv, .txt, etc) as helpers, as well as any other useful helpers.
+/util (optional) - other file readers (such us .csv, .txt, etc) as helpers,
+        as well as any other useful helpers.

 Let's calm down.